bhavaniravi/portfolio/data/blogs/The_ideal_team_player.md

 # Are you an Ideal Team Player?

-_Let's see What makes a person an ideal team player and how to find one?_
+_what makes a person an ideal team player and how to find one?_

-Come on, list down qualities that you have that makes you an ideal team player.
-Passionate, humble, helpful, expressive, empowering, motivating.
-Isn't that too many adjectives.
-Well, it sounds cool when you tag yourself with those adjectives but what if you are building a team and want cool people to join your team.
-How will you compose all those fancy adjectives into your HR let alone inserting these values into a job description?
-The ones who really want to build great teams try to do this for a couple of times and gives up because it gets too complex to find a person with all the above qualities.
-What questions can we ask that checks all the items we have.
+Let's start by listing down the qualities that makes you an ideal team player.
+Passionate, humble, helpful, expressive, empowering, motivating...
+The list can go on and on.
+Isn't that too many adjectives?.
+Well, what's wrong with that?
+The more the merrier right?

+Though it sounds cool when you tag yourself with those adjectives, what if you are building a team and want to hire those kinds.
+How will you compose all those fancy adjectives into your HR?
+How will you insert these values into a job description?
+What questions can we ask that checks all the items we have?.
+If you really want to build great teams you may try to do this for a couple of times, but there is a good chance for you to give up because it is too complex.
 There has got to be a better way right?

 Well, I was in the same place as you are.
 I thought ideal team players are a rare breed and it's difficult to find one.
 Unlike other times, I did nothing about it.
-Until I stumbled upon the topic of "Ideal team player" from our Orangescape leadership program.
-Finding that the topics discussed during the session were from my favorite author, I got the book from Abhishek and read it.
-Turns out there is only three, just attributes that will make a great team player.
+Until I stumbled upon the term "The Ideal team player" during our Orangescape leadership program.
+Finding that the topics discussed during the session were from my favorite author, I got the book from Abhishek and read it end to end.
+Turns out there is only three, just attributes that describes great team player.

 <figure>